dario-vega/demo-tv-streaming-app/README.md

 }
 ````

+The steps outlined above are using Oracle NoSQL Database community edition, if you need Oracle NoSQL Database Enterprise Edition, please use the appropriate image name.

-WARNING Some queries are raising errors when running using CE.
-Please contact me to have instructions about running EE
+WARNING Some queries are raising errors when running using community edition.
+Please contact me to have instructions about build an image using Enterprise Edition

 ````